maudeve-it/PCB_display-module_KiCad/README.md

 - there's a ".png" file shown in this page
 - all the other files are related to the KiCad project

 ---
+> The software, schemes and PCB designs in this set of repositories are provided just for
+> illustrative purposes, sharing the personal experience on this project.
+> The software and design artifacts are provided as-is without any mantainence and without
+> warranty of any kind.
+There is no guarantee of fitness for any particular application,
+> and no guarantee of completeness and correctness.
+> By downloading and using these materials the user accepts all risks associated with the
+> construction and use of the circuits and devices described in these design files.

+---

+---

 <br>